|Nutritional Guidelines (per serving)|

 - 1/2 cup vegetable oil

 - 1 teaspoon vanilla extract

 - 1 recipe dairy-free chocolate frosting (for layering and frosting)

 Preheat the oven to 350 F. Lightly oil and flour 2 9-inch round spring-form cake pans and set aside.
 In a small mixing bowl or dish, combine the soy milk and cider vinegar until well-mixed.
 Set aside (mixture will thicken slightly).

 Pour the batter into the prepared pans and bake for 30 to 40 minutes, or until a toothpick inserted into the center of the cakes emerges clean.
-Allow cakes to cool in the pan for 20-30 minutes, then carefully remove the cakes from the pans and allow to cool completely on wire cooling racks before layering and frosting with Dairy-Free Chocolate Frosting.
+Allow cakes to cool in the pan for 20 to 30 minutes, then carefully remove the cakes from the pans and allow to cool completely on wire cooling racks before layering and frosting with Dairy-Free Chocolate Frosting.

-For an extra rich cake, try preparing a batch of this Dark Chocolate Ganache and using it to fill the middle layer of the cakes.
+For an extra rich cake, try preparing a batch of Dark Chocolate Ganache and using it to fill the middle layer of the cakes.
 Allow the ganache to chill for about 30 minutes to 1 hour, or until pliable but firm, then evenly spread the ganache evenly over the top surface of one of the cakes.
-Place the other cake on top, then frost with Dairy-Free Chocolate Frosting.
-It's the cake I make for true chocolate lovers!
+Place the other cake on top, then frost with the regular chocolate frosting.